11dogzi/ComfyUI-ergouzi-SVDlora/README.md

 ### Usage

-#### 2🐕SVDLoRAZHBC Node
-This node converts a standard LoRA file to a format compatible with quantized SVD models and saves it to disk.

-Parameters:
-- `quant_model_type`: Type of quantized model
-- `lora_path`: Path to source LoRA file
-- `output_root`: Directory to save converted LoRA
-- `lora_name`: Name for the converted LoRA file (optional)
-- `lora_format`: Format of source LoRA file (auto, diffusers, comfyui, xlab)

 #### 2🐕SVDLoRASSZH Node
-This node performs real-time conversion and loading of LoRA files, without the need to convert and save in advance.
+This node performs real-time conversion and loading of LoRA files.

 Parameters:
 - `model`: Diffusion model to apply LoRA to